When Bousfield localizations and homotopy idempotent functors meet again: Applications

 It is well-known how model categories have been applied to codify descent conditions, that is, to construct homotopy theories of sheaves, stacks and higher generalizations.
 Underneath this codification lies the fact that the involved descent conditions can be encoded as locality with respect to a set of maps, i.e. fibrant objects in a left Bousfield localization.
 On the contrary, the less common but not less important notion of codescent is way more elusive in terms of incorporating it into a model categorical framework.
 Let us briefly recall two instances of such codescent conditions.

 In the setting of algebraic quantum field theories (diagrams of algebras satisfying some axioms), there is a codescent condition which asks for reconstruction of global observables in a physical system in terms of observables measured in special regions, e.g. causal diamonds.
-See \cite{carmona_algebraic_2021} and the references therein for definitions and background on this topic.
-The dual of Theorem \ref{thm_LBLfromLocalizator} is a key ingredient in the recognition of cofibrant objects in the following: \begin{thm}{\cite[Theorem B]{carmona_algebraic_2021}} There is a model structure on the category of AQFTs over an orthogonal category $\Crect^{\perp}$, denoted $\mathcal{QFT}_{\Crect_{\diamond}}(\Crect^{\perp})$, which present the homotopy theory of AQFTs satisfying an appropiate $\Crect_{\diamond}$-local-to-global principle. \end{thm}
+See \cite{carmona_algebraic_2021} and the references therein.
+The dual of Theorem \ref{thm_LBLfromLocalizator} is a key ingredient in the establishment and the recognition of cofibrant objects in the following: \begin{thm}{\cite[Theorem B]{carmona_algebraic_2021}} There is a model structure on the category of AQFTs over an orthogonal category $\Crect^{\perp}$, denoted $\mathcal{QFT}_{\Crect_{\diamond}}(\Crect^{\perp})$, which present the homotopy theory of AQFTs satisfying an appropiate $\Crect_{\diamond}$-local-to-global principle. \end{thm}

 In the theory of factorization algebras (precosheaves with certain multiplicative structure), there is also an important codescent condition: factorization algebras are cosheaves for the Weiss topology.
 See \cite{carmona_model_2021} and the references therein for definitions and background on this topic.
 Again, the dual of Theorem \ref{thm_LBLfromLocalizator} is fundamental to prove the existence of certain right Bousfield localizations in \cite{carmona_model_2021}.
-In particular, this result combined with Theorem \ref{thm_BousfieldLocalizationCellularCase} are essential to prove the following particular instance of the main theorem in that paper. \begin{thm}{\cite[Theorem A]{carmona_model_2021}} There is a left semimodel structure on the category of prefactorization algebras over a manifold with values in $\mathsf{Top}_{\textup{q}}$ presenting the homotopy theory of locally constant factorization algebras over that manifold. \end{thm} \end{section}
+This result combined with Theorem \ref{thm_BousfieldLocalizationCellularCase} are essential to prove the following instance of the main theorem in that paper. \begin{thm}{\cite[Theorem A]{carmona_model_2021}} There is a (Spitzweck) left semimodel structure on the category of prefactorization algebras over a manifold with values in $\mathsf{Top}_{\textup{q}}$ presenting the homotopy theory of locally constant factorization algebras over that manifold. \end{thm}

+\paragraph{Stabilization of model categories.} Hovey developed a pair of stabilization machines in \cite{hovey_spectra_2001} whose applicability can be extended to cellular (resp. combinatorial) non left-proper settings by Theorem \ref{thm_BousfieldLocalizationCellularCase} (resp. \cite[Theorem A]{white_left_2020}) as observed in \cite{white_left_2020}.
+Additionally, we present a different stabilization machine which applies to a completely different class of model categories.